plokhotnyuk/jsoniter-scala/README.md

 ## Features and limitations
 - JSON parsing from `Array[Byte]` or `java.io.InputStream`
 - JSON serialization to `Array[Byte]` or `java.io.OutputStream`
-- Support specifying of position of `Array[Byte]` for reading/writing from/to
+- Support reading part of `Array[Byte]` by specifying of position and limit of reading from/to
+- Support writing to pre-allocated `Array[Byte]` by specifying of position of writing from
 - Support of UTF-8 encoding
 - Configurable serialization of strings with escaped Unicode characters to be ASCII compatible
 - Configurable indenting of output